weizh888/PokeAlarmWiki/Installation.md

 2. **Install dependencies.** Go into the root directory of your local PokeAlarm folder.
 Run `pip install -r requirements.txt`.
 This will install additional packages that PokeAlarm needs to run.

 3. **Configure filters and alarms (and maybe geofences).** (Windows or Mac users: do not use the default text editors like Notepad and TextEdit!)
     * Make a copy of the `filters.json.example` file and rename it to`filters.json`.
-Edit `filters.json` with your [filter configuration] settings by setting the Pokemon, Gym, and Pokestop values you want to `"True"`.
-Visit the [filter configuration] wiki page for details.
+Edit `filters.json` with your [filter configuration] settings by setting the Pokemon, Pokestop, Gym, Egg, and Raid values you want to `"True"`.
+Visit the [filter configutation](https://github.com/kvangent/PokeAlarm/wiki/Filters) wiki page for details.
     * Optional: Make a copy of the `geofence.txt.example` file and rename it to`geofence.txt`.
 Visit the [Geofencing] wiki page for details.
     * Make a copy of the `alarms.json.example` file and rename it to`alarms.json`.
-Edit `alarms.json` with your [alarm configuration](https://github.com/kvangent/PokeAlarm/wiki/Alarm-Configuration) settings.
-Visit the [alarm configuration] wiki page for details.
+Edit `alarms.json` with your [alarm configuration](https://github.com/kvangent/PokeAlarm/wiki/Alarms) settings.
+Visit the [alarm configuration](https://github.com/kvangent/PokeAlarm/wiki/Alarms) wiki page for details.

 4. **Start Pokealarm.** Run `python start_pokealarm.py`.
 You should receive a notification right away, letting you know your alarm has been set up correctly.
 The default listening address is `http://127.0.0.1:4000`.
 You can use the `-H HOST -P PORT` arguments to set a custom listening address and port.
 **Note:** This address/port should be DIFFERENT then the address/port your map is running on.